RileyPoirier23/TattooAPP/README.md

--- Ensure Booking Requests have correct columns for Guest Flow and Archiving -- The status column is TEXT, so we don't need to alter it to add 'archived'.
--- This is just a safety check for other columns. alter table public.client_booking_requests add column if not exists updated_at timestamptz default now();
+-- Ensure Booking Requests have correct columns for Guest Flow and Archiving -- The status column is TEXT, so we don't need to alter it to add 'archived'. alter table public.client_booking_requests add column if not exists updated_at timestamptz default now();
 alter table public.client_booking_requests add column if not exists guest_name text;
 alter table public.client_booking_requests add column if not exists guest_email text;